rkelson/metadata-asset-tracking-tool/metadata/demographic/census_places_2020.md

 ## Summary

-Census Places consist of both legally-established cities and Census Designated Places (CDPs).
+Census Places consist of both legally incorporated cities and Census Designated Places (CDPs).
 This dataset contains boundary information only and does not include demographic data.

 ## Description